Selling A Dental Practice FAQs

 Q: What is a reasonable Covenant Not to Compete?

-A: The area of the Covenant is different for each practice.
+A: The area of the Covenant not to compete (non-compete clause) is different for each dental practice.
 The distance for the Covenant is usually correlated to the service area of the practice which is where most of the patients live and/or work.

 Q: I have read that dental practices are worth 70% of their gross receipts averaged over the past three years.
 Is that true?